wpsharks/comet-cache-kb/questions/2015/70-why-are-the-static-cdn-filters-not-rewriting-all-of-my-static-resource-urls.md

 If a theme or plugin developer follows best-practice and uses these functions when building links to static resources, the ZenCache Static CDN Filters won't have any problem rewriting the URLs to use the CDN.

+## How can I fix my theme or plugin?

-If you are experiencing an issue with the ZenCache Static CDN Filters not rewriting all URLs to your static resources, we suggest contacting your theme/plugin developer to inform them of this issue with their theme/plugin and referencing this KB Article.
+If you are experiencing an issue with the ZenCache Static CDN Filters not rewriting all URLs to your static resources, we suggest contacting your theme/plugin developer to inform them of this issue with their theme/plugin.
+You can reference this KB Article when contacting them.